Panogen/sorazora_serif/README.md

 ## Maiden font of Xymyric 9.

 ### Description
 This is a typeface for the 9th version of Xymyric, a neography (constructed script) of my creation.
-It is designed to map directly onto English text without extra configuration.
-Xymyric as it stands is a one-two-one analogue of English—the only difference is presentation.
+It is designed to be able to map directly onto English-language texts without extra configuration.
+Xymyric as it stands is a one-to-one analogue of English—the only difference is presentation.
 There is currently no support for diacritic marks or other languages.

 The /Xymyric 9/ folder contains URLs to both the [manual for Xymyric 9](https://docs.google.com/document/d/10HuhhSWbcs7u7IWC0UuAK0fY2e_X8Z23sTPiJAIG3fo/edit?usp=sharing) as well as a [list of all the characters explicitly used by Xymyric 9](https://docs.google.com/spreadsheets/d/1eKEUf7IebsV0TkkGkuiVGP4llBw49zSNrPF7s1YEwsQ/edit?usp=sharing).
 As the one and only font I will make for Xymyric 9, Sorazora Serif necessarily contains all of these characters.